hexalang/hexalang.github.io/blog/So-what-with-Hexa.md

 >> <https://groups.google.com/d/msg/haxelang/zGLnwJRaThU/hOO4Ohmj7acJ>

 So I want to announce a short blog posts series about design decisions, experiments and so on.
-They are always available via `blog` <https://github.com/hexalang/hexa/issues?utf8=✓&q=label%3Ablog%20> label in this repository.
-Follow <https://twitter.com/hexalang> for updates.
+Follow <https://hexalang.github.io/blog/Blog.html> and <https://twitter.com/hexalang> for updates.